 After any nice snow flurry, Goat Meadow becomes a hive for puffy-coat family fun.
-The sled hill starts at the edge of the parking area and drops into the clearing below.
+The sled or snow tubing hill starts at the edge of the parking area and drops into the clearing below.
 No matter if you’re 2 years old or 82, the hill is gentle yet angled at just the right pitch to deliver long runs and wild peals of joyful laughter.

 Saucer, sled, toboggan, flexi flyer, tube, airboard, boogie board, belly bumper, luge or sleigh: with a wide expanse of potential take-off points and myriad routes to navigate down the slippery slope, there are ample opportunities to explore the dynamic love affair between gravity and snow.
 If it starts snowing during the day, remind your friends that snowflakes are Yosemite Mariposa’s winter butterflies.

 Goat Meadow Snow Play Area is perfect for short and sweet snowshoe treks near the Yosemite National Park.
 Surrounding the sledding hill, snowshoe and cross-country ski trails spur off through the woods of the Sierra National Forest.
 Snowshoes are the best for easy exploration of Yosemite Mariposa winter wonderland.
 With only a few strides, you’ll get the hang of this rewarding way to wander through the woods.
 Like cross country skiing and snowboarding, it’s a super calorie-burner and ultra-low-impact cardio fling.